-They’re still going strong and will continue to do so for many more years.
-That is one of the beauties of good glass.
+The lenses are still going strong and will continue to do so for many more years.
+Long after your first DSLR camera has been replaced a few times.
+That’s one of the beauties of good glass.
 If you’re going to spend on anything, spend on superb lenses.
-They will make your life easier by being fast, reliable and accurate.
+They’ll make your life easier by being fast, reliable and accurate.

 I bought a Nikon D700 in 2010 when I opened my first studio.
 The D300 became my backup camera and the D80 was sold.
-The reason I bought my Nikon D810 in 2014 was that it had a video facility and two memory card slots.
+The main reason I bought my Nikon D810 in 2014 was that it had a video facility and two memory card slots.
 I use this camera to shoot videos for the courses we offer.
-It has since been superseded by the Nikon D850, which looks amazing, but I don’t feel the need to swap it yet.
+It’s since been superseded by the Nikon D850, which looks amazing, but I don’t feel the need to swap it yet.

 I often use my D700 in conjunction with my D810.
 In a fast paced outdoor location environment it helps to have a good range of focal lengths to lean on.
 So, I’ll have the 24 – 70mm f2.8 lens on one camera and the Nikon 70 – 200mm f2.8 on the other.

-Why I didn’t buy the very best
+Why I didn’t buy the very best DSLR camera

 You might well wonder why, as a professional photographer I opted for the D810 instead of the D4.
 Weight.
 Simple as that.
 The D810 is lighter.

-I have weak wrists and a dodgy back (both thanks to gymnastics) and I just would not be able to cope carrying and handling any extra weight for several hours at a time on location.
+I have weak wrists and a dodgy back (both thanks to gymnastics) and I just wouldn’t be able to cope carrying and handling any extra weight for several hours at a time on location.
 As it is, my D810 with my 24 – 70mm weighs 2kg.
 I have to shoot at a higher shutter speed than many photographers so that I don’t pick up camera shake.

 2kg is quite enough weight for me to heft about for a couple of hours.
-Especially with the rest of my gear in my camera bag on my back, a reflector hanging from the bag straps and a Spider Holster around my waist to hold the camera that is not in my hand.
+Especially with the rest of my gear in my camera bag on my back, a reflector hanging from the bag straps and a Spider Holster around my waist to hold the camera that’s not in my hand.

 Further reading: How to develop your photographic style effortlessly

-Your needs determine your gear
+Your needs determine your camera gear

 Did you start shooting on an old camera?
 Did you learn a lot from the experience?